fbpx

 Advances in Breast Cancer Research

-The goal of any clinician is always administering the right treatment basis the prognosis which aids appropriate management.
+The goal of any clinician is always to administer the right treatment basis the prognosis which aids appropriate management.
 Management of Breast Cancer is multidisciplinary.
 It includes a loco-regional which targets only the tumour with the help of surgery and radiation therapy) and systemic therapy approach that targets the entire body.
-The systemic therapy includes endocrine therapy for hormone receptor positive disease, chemotherapy, Anti Her2 therapy for Her2 positive disease, bone stabilising agents, Polymerase inhibitors for BRCA mutation carriers and quite recently immunotherapy.
+Systemic therapy includes endocrine therapy for hormone receptor-positive disease, chemotherapy, Anti Her2 therapy for Her2-positive disease, bone stabilising agents, Polymerase inhibitors for BRCA mutation carriers and quite recently immunotherapy.

 Early Detection of Breast Cancer